RodionSav/todo-app-list/README.md

 # Description

 This is my online Todo App project that allows users to add, edit, toggle, and delete todos.
 Additionally, there's a feature to filter toggled todos.
-All changes are saved via the API."
+All changes are saved via the API.

-### Available Scripts

 # Technologies